OSMCha/osmcha/README.rst

 OSM Server Configuration
 ------------------------

-If you need to use OSMCha with another OSM server instance, you need to configure the OSM_SERVER_URL environment variable.
+If you need to use OSMCha with another OSM server instance, you need to configure the OSM_SERVER_URL environment variable, without trailing slash.
 Example:

 .. code-block:: console